 With 100,000 miles in your AAdvantage account, you’ll have more than enough to accomplish either of these bookings.

-Still need a bit of inspiration on how to use your points?
+Still, need a bit of inspiration on how to use your miles?
 Don’t worry: we’ve got an entire post dedicated to the best ways to use 100,000 AAdvantage miles that can help you pick your next vacation spot.

 Whatever your reason for travel, the American AAdvantage program provides plenty of opportunities to earn miles!
 Let’s take a look at all the options.